BlakeAnd/link-dictionary/README.md

 WRONG, THIS WILL ONLY WORK WITH LINEAR TYPING.
 NEED TO CHECK WHOLE DOC BECAUSE WORDS CAN BE ADDED TO MIDDLE OR CHECK IF CHARACTER INSERT LOCATION CAN BE FOUND

+TO DO!
+-CLEAN UP COMMENTED CODE, ADD ACTUAL COMMENTS
+-make search fire on any letter keystroke (possibly excluding + and -) rather than just space -make it so lines starting with + or - cannot trigger auto-link-recognition -make search of dictionary non-case-sensitive
+-make shortcut for clearing dictionary when listed out (possibly typing -- at the end of the string)